pionize/express-skeleton-es6/README.md

 Base configuration file is located inside `/config` directory, the `index.js` will be overriden by the local configuration.
 Local configuration is excluded from the repository and depends on the `NODE_ENV` value.
 For example, in development environment, the local config file should be `development.js`.

 #### Migrations & Seed
-- To run the migration script, use `yarn knex migrate:latest`.
-- To create new migration script, use `yarn knex migrate:make {MIGRATION_NAME}`, edit that file, and rerun `knex migrate:latest`.
+- To create new migration script, use `node_modules/.bin/sequelize migration:generate --name {NAME}`
-- To use rollback script, use `yarn knex migrate:rollback`.
+- To run the migration script, `babel-node node_modules/.bin/sequelize db:migrate`
+  a.
+If you wish to undo most recent migration: `node_modules/.bin/sequelize db:migrate:undo`
+  b.
+If you wish to undo all migrations: `node_modules/.bin/sequelize db:migrate:undo:all`
+  b.
+If you wish to undo specific migration: `node_modules/.bin/sequelize db:migrate:undo:all --to {NAME}`
-- To create new seed script, use `yarn knex seed:make {SEED_NAME}`
+- To create new seed, use `node_modules/.bin/sequelize seed:generate --name {NAME}`
-- To run the seed script, use `yarn knex seed:run`
+- To runing the seeds, use `node_modules/.bin/sequelize db:seed:all`
+  a.
+If you wish to undo most recent seed: `node_modules/.bin/sequelize db:seed:undo`
+  b.
+If you wish to undo all seeds: `node_modules/.bin/sequelize db:seed:undo:all`

 #### CLI Commands
 Here's list of commands you can use: